Tuition, Fees and Business Office

 Financial Aid and Paying your Bill:

 Tuition and fee payments are deferred for those receiving financial aid awards such as loans, TAP and Pell.
-These are received by the school within the second month of the semester.
+These funds are received by the school within the second month of the semester and refunds will be issued at that time; please plan accordingly.
 Statements will be sent with Pending Aid included and any balance is expected to be paid upfront or no later than the first financial aid refund date.

 Billing Disclosure and Authorization Form/Promissory Note: